-If the tumor is located in the descending colonor sigma, a left hemicolectomy is performed.
+If the tumor is located in the descending colonor sigma, a left hemicolectomy in Delhi is performed.

 This involves the removal of the descending colon and sigma to the rectosigmoid junction, including the inferior mesenteric artery and vein.
 The anastomosis can be performed manually or mechanically.

 Usually, it is done mechanically by means of a stapler that, from the anus, reaches the sectional area of the colon and crimps with a head that is inserted into the other end of the colon.